ProJakob/ClubServer/README.md

 - [ ] World saving/loading (maybe)
 - More to come...

+## The Goal?
+Thats right, I have a set goal that I really want to get to: get this project so far that I can build a minigame with it, TNTRun or even BedWars if I get enough time.

 ## Sources
 I source my information from [wiki.vg](https://wiki.vg/index.php?title=Protocol&oldid=7368) and a decompiled Minecraft Client & Server Workspace that has been generated using [MCP](https://www.modcoderpack.com/) and [ForgeGradle](https://github.com/MinecraftForge/ForgeGradle)